SLAM-Supported Self-Training for 6D Object Pose Estimation: Methodology

-Second, we directly compute pseudo ground truth poses from the optimal states.
+Second, we directly use optimized object-to-camera poses as pseudo ground truth poses.
 For the image collected at time $t$, the optimized object-to-camera pose for object number $j$ is computed as $\hat{\PoseMeas}_{tj} = \hat{x}_t^{-1}\hat{\ell}_j$.
 However, the inlier predictions or optimized poses can be noisy and may deviate visually from the target objects on the images and hurt training.

-Therefore, we employ a pose evaluation module, as proposed in \cite{deng2020self}, to quantify the visual coherence between pseudo labels and images (see Fig.\ref{fig1}(f)).
+Therefore, we employ a pose evaluation module, as proposed in \cite{deng2020self}, to quantify the visual coherence between pseudo labels and images.
 Each RGB image is compared with its corresponding rendered image based on the pseudo ground truth pose $\PoseGround^{ps}$.
-The regions of interest (RoIs) on the two images are passed into a pre-trained auto-encoder from PoseRBPF \cite{deng2019poserbpf}, and the cosine similarity of their feature embeddings is computed.
-We abstract the process as a function $\phi: \SE(3)\rightarrow\left[0, 1\right]$, where the dependence on object, camera and image information is made implicit.
+The regions of interest (RoIs) on the two images are passed into a pre-trained auto-encoder from PoseRBPF \cite{deng2019poserbpf}, and the cosine similarity score of their feature embeddings is computed.
+We abstract the score calculation process as a function $\phi: \SE(3)\rightarrow\left[0, 1\right]$, where the dependence on object, camera and image information is made implicit.